Management's Discussion and Analysis of Financial Condition and Results of Operations

 We earn base, incentive, and franchise fees based upon the terms of our management and franchise agreements.
 We earn revenues from the limited number of hotels we own or lease.
 We also generate revenues from the following sources associated with our Timeshare segment: (1) selling timeshare interval, fractional ownership, and residential properties; (2) operating the resorts and residential properties; (3) financing customer purchases of timesharing intervals; and (4) rentals.
 Finally, we earn fees in association with affinity card endorsements and the sale of branded residential real estate.

-Properties in our system are maintaining very tight cost controls, as we continue to focus on enhancing property-level house profit margins.
-Where appropriate for market conditions, we have maintained many of our 2009 property-level cost saving initiatives such as adjusting menus and restaurant hours, modifying room amenities, cross-training personnel, utilizing personnel at multiple properties where feasible, and not filling some vacant positions.
-We also reduced above-property costs, which are allocated to hotels, by scaling back systems, processing, and support areas.
-In addition, we have not filled certain above-property vacant positions, and have required where legally permitted and elsewhere encouraged employees to use their vacation time accrued during 2010.
+Properties in our system instituted and are maintaining very tight cost controls.
+Given the current weak demand environment, we continue to work aggressively to reduce costs and enhance property-level house profit margins by modifying menus and restaurant hours, reviewing and adjusting room amenities, relaxing some brand standards for hotels, cross-training personnel, utilizing personnel at multiple properties where feasible, eliminating certain positions, and not filling some vacant positions.
+We have also reduced above-property costs, which are allocated to hotels, by scaling back systems, processing, and support areas.
+In addition, we have eliminated or not filled certain above-property positions, and have encouraged, or, where legally permitted, required employees to use their vacation time accrued during the 2009 fiscal year.

 Our lodging business model involves managing and franchising hotels, rather than owning them.
-At year-end 2010, we operated 45 percent of the hotel rooms in our system under management agreements, our franchisees operated 53 percent under franchise agreements, and we owned or leased 2 percent.
-Our emphasis on long-term management contracts and franchising tends to provide more stable earnings in periods of economic softness, while the addition of new hotels to our system generates growth.
-This strategy has allowed substantial growth while reducing financial leverage and risk in a cyclical industry.
-In addition, we increase our financial flexibility by reducing our capital investments and adopting a strategy of recycling the investments that we make.
+At year-end 2009, 46 percent of the hotel rooms in our system were operated under management agreements, 52 percent were operated under franchise agreements, and 2 percent were owned or leased by us.
+Our emphasis on management contracts and franchising tends to provide more stable earnings in periods of economic softness while continued unit expansion, reflecting properties added to our system, generates ongoing growth.
+With long-term management and franchise agreements, this strategy has allowed substantial growth while reducing financial leverage and risk in a cyclical industry.
+Additionally, we maintain financial flexibility by minimizing our capital investments and adopting a strategy of recycling those investments we do make.

-We consider RevPAR, which we calculate by dividing room sales for comparable properties by room nights available to guests for the period, to be a meaningful indicator of our performance because it measures the period-over-period change in room revenues for comparable properties.
+We calculate RevPAR by dividing room sales for comparable properties by room nights available to guests for the period.
+We consider RevPAR to be a meaningful indicator of our performance because it measures the period-over-period change in room revenues for comparable properties.
 RevPAR may not be comparable to similarly titled measures, such as revenues.
 References to RevPAR throughout this report are in constant dollars, unless otherwise noted.

-Since the sale of timeshare and fractional intervals and condominiums follows the percentage-of-completion accounting method, current demand may not always be reflected in our Timeshare segment results until later accounting periods.
+Since the sale of timeshare and fractional intervals and condominiums follows the percentage-of-completion accounting method, soft demand frequently is not reflected in our Timeshare segment results until later accounting periods.
+Intentional and unintentional construction delays could also reduce nearer-term Timeshare segment results as percentage-of-completion revenue recognition may correspondingly be delayed as well.